Yu-Group/simChef/README.md

 We believe these tools will be useful for anyone intending to create their own simulation experiments in R.

-Let's use the components of a high-quality meal as analogies a high-quality simulation experiment:
+Let's use the components of a high-quality meal as analogies for a high-quality simulation experiment:

-- **Nutritious and delicious ingredients** -- All good meals start with good ingredients and the same is true of simulation experiments.
+- **Nutritious and delicious ingredients** -- All good meals start with good ingredients, and the same is true of simulation experiments.
 If realistic simulation data (synthetic or derived from real-world data) is not available, then there is no hope of producing high-quality simulations. `simChef` lowers the difficulty of creating realistic simulation scenarios and makes